 - 1 small red onion

-In a small bowl, add crabmeat, shrimp and Old Bay and gently stir to season the seafood.
-Then mince the chipotle peppers and add them to the seafood with the 2 tablespoons of Adobo Sauce.
-Next add two tablespoons of the chopped cilantro, the juice of 1 lime, a pinch of salt and gently stir to combine.
-Cover the bowl with saran and allow to marinate in the fridge for at least an hour if not longer.
+In a small bowl, add crabmeat, shrimp and Old Bay, then gently stir to season the seafood.
+Mince the chipotle peppers and add them to the seafood with the 2 tablespoons of Adobo sauce.
+Next, add 2 tablespoons of the chopped cilantro, the juice of 1 lime, a pinch of salt and gently stir to combine.
+Cover the bowl with plastic wrap, and allow to marinate in the fridge for at least one hour.

 Right before ready to serve, half each of the avocados, remove the seed and, with a spoon, scoop the flesh into a bowl.
 Immediately squeeze the juice of the remaining lime over the avocado to keep it from browning.
-Then, remove the seeds from the tomatoes, dice and add them to the bowl.
-Next, finely chop the red onion (you want about ¾ of a cup) and add it to the bowl as well.
-Add salt and pepper to taste and gently stir and mash the lime juice, tomatoes and onions with the avocados until it’s at the consistency you prefer (I like mine with some chunks but if you like yours creamy, add more lime juice).
+Next, remove the seeds from the tomatoes, dice and add them to the bowl.
+Finely chop the red onion (you want about ¾ of a cup) and add it to the bowl.
+Add salt and pepper to taste, and gently stir and mash the lime juice, tomatoes and onions with the avocados until mixture has the consistency you prefer (I like mine with some chunks but if you like yours creamy, add more lime juice).